zuozhenggh/learning-library/developer-library/microservices-with-converged-db/intro/intro.md

 ###About Product/Technology

-Helidon microservices with Javascript front-end, using REST and messaging for communication will be deployed on Oracle Cloud Infrastructure Kubernetes cluster (OKE) and access pluggable Oracle Autonomous Transaction Processing databases.
+Helidon microservices with Javascript front-end will be deployed on Oracle Cloud Infrastructure Kubernetes cluster (OKE) and access pluggable Oracle Autonomous Transaction Processing databases.
+REST and messaging are being used for communication

 ![](./images/architecture.png " ")